 Uber’s ML platform is called Michelangelo.
 It covers the entire ML workflow: engineers at Uber can benefit from automatic data management, training, analysis, and predictions.
 The platform is implemented in UberEATS to estimate how long it will take to cook a meal and deliver it.

 Among all the music services Spotify became the first company to combine several models of analysis of songs.
-If you are one of those 100 million users who has just opened a new playlist to check what Spotify has prepared exactly for you, you may want to know that machine learning algorithms stand behind it.
+If you are one of those 100 million users who have just opened a new playlist to check what Spotify has prepared exactly for you, you may want to know that machine learning algorithms stand behind it.
 This is an individual mix of thirty songs that you have never heard, but you’ll probably like.
 This is called Discover Weekly, and it works like magic.

 Spotify knows your musical tastes better than anybody other.
 Every week you can discover the selection of excellent tracks that you would never have found by yourself.
 To make this happen, Spotify uses the 3 revolutionary models:

 Models of co-filtering (they are used by Last.fm), which analyze your behavior and the behavior of other users.